Children’s Eye Examinations

 All babies should have been screened at birth before leaving the hospital to make sure that their eyes are in good working order.
 A full eye examination should then be carried out when your child is three years old; this should be followed up with regular sight checkups due to the speed with which children grow.

-A FREE range of children’s glasses are available under the NHS optical voucher scheme; we also stock a full range of children’s fashion and designer glasses should you wish to upgrade.
-These frames coming in designs that are more comfortable, flexible and hard wearing and for your child to wear.
+We also stock a full range of children’s fashion and designer glasses should you wish to upgrade.
+These frames coming in designs that are more comfortable, flexible and hard-wearing and for your child to wear.

 There is also the option of having thinner, more lightweight and reflection-free lenses fitted, to further increase the quality of vision that your child can have.
 For older children we can also look into fitting contact lenses; these are an especially popular choice for children that are into sports such as football, tennis and rugby (please click here to see our contact lens page for more details).